mohamedeltaieb/Chronic-Disease-Prediction-System/README.md

 Inspect Models:
 Refer to the Markdown files in the models/ directory for detailed explanations of each trained model.

 🛠️ Dependencies
-You can generate a requirements.txt file from your Jupyter notebooks by listing the libraries you imported.
-A common set for your project would include:

 pandas
 numpy